manojsinghdeopa/Android-VOIP/README.md

 - Schedule again, Answer, show Ongoing Call screen with timer, press Home (timer continues via foreground service), then return and End Call.
 Verify call log entry shows ANSWERED duration.
 - Show the WorkManager fallback: (optional) Force device to sleep or test on an OEM that throttles alarms.

-## Notes & Troubleshooting
-- Some OEMs aggressively throttle alarms; use Battery Help to whitelist the app for reliable behavior.
-- Notifications require runtime permission on Android 13+ (the app asks on first launch).